 Note: There are breaks in the time series in 1994 and 1999 due to revisions in the methodology for determining eligibility and in 2002 and 2009 due to revisions in the methodology for determining eligibility and the number of participants.

-In this report, we do not report estimated rates over 100 percent or the associated estimates of eligible individuals, households, or potential benefits.
-See Appendix H for more information.
+\ In this report, we do not report estimated rates over 100 percent.
+See Appendix I for more information.